TuThanhDuong/myproject/README.md

 1. Credit for  this SQLserverdatabase dataset: sqlservertutorial.net provides readers with the SQL codes to construct the sample database.
-The codes are available for download in the below link: https://www.sqlservertutorial.net/load-sample-database/
+The codes are available for download in the below link: https://www.sqlservertutorial.net/load-sample-database/ I ran the SQL codes to construct the database in MySQL and added one more table "Order_Status"

-2. SQLserver database diagram is also included to better visualize the structure of this sample database.
-I ran the SQL codes to construct the database in MySQL and use the reverse engineer feature to extract this ER diagram
+2. I used the reverse engineer feature in MySQL to extract the database ERD (Entities Relational Diagram) to better visualize the structure of this sample database.

-3. SQLserverdatabase_Raw data.rar contains all the raw data of the database

-4. 'SQL queries for Dashboard' contains the SQL codes written to extract data from the database.
-This extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders of the Dashboard report.
+3. 'SQL queries for Dashboard' contains the SQL codes written to extract data from the database.
+This extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders to create the Dashboard report.